snrazavi/python-2019/README.md

 * Effective use of differents modules and libraries introduced in the course.

 ## Project Due
-You should submit all the required files as described in the descriptions via Piazza before June, 25, 2019.
+You should submit all the required files as described in the descriptions via Piazza before **June, 25, 2019**.
 Put all the required files in a folder with your student number.